 Additionally, dedicated community leaders like Dr. L.C.
-Dorsey, most notable for her role in the development of Operation Headstart and other community initiatives was the first employee to join DHC.
+Dorsey, most notable for her role in the development of the 500 acre Farm Co-op, Operation Headstart, and other community initiatives.
 She later rose through the ranks of DHC to succeed Dr. Geiger as the Executive Director.
 Drs.
 Aaron Shirley and Robert Smith also played a pivotal role in the early organization of DHC.
-Dr. Willie B. Lucas was the first medical director.

 Lampton Street Church’s converted parsonage served as DHC’s initial residence where patients were first seen.
 In 1968, the center moved into a new facility.
 Today, Delta Health Center operates ten (10) community health centers in the Mississippi Delta.